beginner-corp/lambda/readme.md

 #### :floppy_disk: save a record from a dynamodb trigger :boom::gun:

 AWS DynamoDB triggers invoke a Lambda function if anything happens to a table.
 The payload is usually a big array of records. `@smallwins/lambda` allows you to focus on processing a single record but executes the function in parallel on all the results in the Dynamo invocation.
-For convenience the same middleware chaining is supported.

 ```javascript
 var lambda = require('@smallwins/lambda')